alexferreiradev/mindMapToDoc/README.md

 - Vitor Miranda
 - Marcus Voltolim

-# Licensa
+# Licença
-Licensiado com a licença do MIT.
+Licenciado com a licença do MIT.